 Keep Irving Beautiful is a nonprofit organization dedicated to educating the community about litter abatement, recycling, and beautification to help preserve the health and promote the social and economic prosperity of the city.
 As an award-winning affiliate of Keep America Beautiful and Keep Texas Beautiful, Keep Irving Beautiful reaches out to all sectors of the community, including government, businesses, churches, as well as cultural, educational, neighborhood and civic organizations.
 For more information on volunteering with KIB or making an activity a “green event,” visit CityofIrving.org/KIB or call (972) 721-2175.

 About Keep Texas Beautiful

-Keep Texas Beautiful (KTB) is a non-profit organization dedicated to making Texas the best place to live, work, and play by deploying resources for community improvement projects, clean-ups, and youth engagement efforts across the state.
-Through our Keep Texas Recycling program, we provide assistance and education to support recycling in rural and underserved communities.
+Keep Texas Beautiful (KTB) is a non-profit organization dedicated to making Texas the best place to live, work, and play!
+Our mission is to inspire and empower Texans to make their communities clean and beautiful.
+We provide resources for community improvement projects, clean-ups, and youth engagement efforts across the state.
+Our Keep Texas Recycling program provides technical assistance, education, and access to markets to increase recycling in rural and underserved communities.

 Everything we do is focused on mobilizing volunteers to take action by providing them with tools, resources, and training.
-Our fieldwork includes research on best practices for litter reduction along with the development of community programs to prevent the flow of litter to the Gulf.
+Our fieldwork includes research on best practices for litter reduction along with the development of community programs to prevent the flow of litter to the Gulf of Mexico.